TOPS-10: Overview

+The TOPS-10 operating system was designed to be primarily a time-sharing system, and supported "time sharing, remote batch processing, multiprogrammed batch, real-time, and multiprocessor configurations."

 TOPS-10 supported shared memory and allowed the development of one of the first true multiplayer computer games.
 The game, called DECWAR, was a text-oriented Star Trek-type game.
 Users at terminals typed in commands and fought each other in real time.
 TOPS-10 was also the home of the original Multi User Dungeon, MUD, the forerunner to today's MMORPGs.

 Another groundbreaking application was called FORUM.
 This application was perhaps the first so-called CB Simulator that allowed users to converse with one another in what is now known as a chat room.
 This application showed the potential of multi-user communication and led to the development of CompuServe's chat application.

-TOPS-10 had a very robust application programming interface (API) that used a mechanism called a UUO or Unimplemented User Operation.
+TOPS-10 featured an application programming interface (API) that used a mechanism called a UUO or Unimplemented User Operation.
 UUOs implemented operating system calls in a way that made them look like machine instructions.
-The Monitor Call API was very much ahead of its time, like most of the operating system, and made system programming on DECsystem-10s simple and powerful.
+The Monitor Call API allowed developers to use these operations, for system programming on DECsystem-10s..

 The TOPS-10 scheduler supported prioritized run queues, and appended a process onto a queue depending on its priority.
 The system also included User file and Device independence.